syselement/blog/operating-systems/windows/winstuff.md

 **Removing Telemetry and other unnecessary services**

 > 📌 *The following commands may have already been executed by the scripts above.
-The command list is outdated and requires some cleaning and fixing.*
+The command list may be outdated and requires some cleaning and fixing.*

 - Open `cmd.exe` and type the following commands